pronix/citozin-hardware/OBDII-BLE112 v1.1.1/For Chinese/Readme.txt

 PCB consist of two part.
 Assembly scheme of PCB  is located in "Assembly scheme.png"

-Body of quartz resonator must not!!! touch the  pins of DEV-09911 connector.
+Body of quartz resonator must !!!not!!! touch the  pins of J1(DEV-09911 connector).

 Assembly steps:
 1. Divide  part A and part B of each other